 The Company is subject to extensive federal, state and local laws and regulations.
 Future developments and increasingly stringent regulations could require the Company to make additional unforeseen expenditures for these matters.
 The Company is regularly involved in litigation, both as a plaintiff and as a defendant, relating to its business and operations.
 Such litigation includes, without limitation, federal and state EEOC administrative and judicial actions, litigation of commercial matters and litigation and administrative actions relating to environmental matters.
 For more information, see "Item 1.
 Business-Environmental Matters."
 Litigation and administrative actions may result in substantial costs and may divert management's attention and resources, and the level of future expenditures for legal matters cannot be determined with any degree of certainty.
+In January 2017, a customer based in the United Kingdom wrote to the Company making a claim in relation to certain product sold to that customer by the Company.
+This writing was followed up by claim correspondence in 2018 and 2019.
+The Company has engaged its legal advisors in the United Kingdom to respond to the claim, and correspondence between the parties' respective counsel remains ongoing.
+To date, the insurers have not accepted coverage responsibility for the claim but have agreed to fund expenses of legal counsel selected by the Company through the date of the determination regarding coverage.
+The Company intends to pursue such coverage as and if necessary while vigorously defending against the customer claim.
+Liability for the claim is disputed, and the amount of the claim, if any, remains unclear.
 Nonetheless, based on the facts presently known, management does not expect expenditures for pending legal proceedings to have a material effect on the Company's financial position, results of operations or liquidity.